osposweb/osposweb.github.io/Sales.md

 ---

+###Proposed

+- I am going to proceed with adding another column to to `sales_items` and `sales_suspended_items` named `print_option` that will control whether or not the invoice line item is printed on the invoice.
+I'm hoping that this change will be trivial and while I may not have a use for it I believe there was an issue that was requesting this capability.

 **This is just the start.
 Please don't judge too harshly.
 I have a copy of this, so don't hesitate to delete it if it shouldn't be here.**